Tanzania Whale Sharks and Turtles

 - Survey and report the effects of global warming on coral reefs.

-- Take part in environmental education days in the local schools and community groups and awareness raising activities with tourists visiting Mafia Island.
+- Discover Swahili culture by taking part in environmental education days in the local schools and community groups and awareness raising activities with tourists visiting Mafia Island.

 Dive Training: Volunteers have the option of learning to dive, or taking a dive course.

 PADI Certifications: Open Water, Advanced Open Water, EFR, Rescue, Divemaster.